FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 5 (30s)**
+**SPEAKER NOTES - Slide 5bis (25s)**

-And now, the most important announcement from ViteConf: VitePlus.
+  VitePlus.

-VitePlus is the vision of unifying all our JavaScript development tools into a single ultra-fast toolchain.
+  It unifies all our JavaScript dev tools into a single toolchain.

-Today, we use many different tools: Vite for building, ESLint for linting, Prettier for formatting, Vitest for testing...
-Each with its own configuration.
+  Today we juggle multiple tools: Vite, ESLint, Prettier, Vitest...
+Each with its own config.

-VitePlus promises to bring everything together in one tool.
-Let's see how on the next slide.
+  VitePlus brings it all together.
+Let me show you.
 -->

 ---